Illinois Apprentice vs Youth Hunting License Explained

 Key Considerations for Hunting in Illinois

-As an Illinois Apprentice or Youth hunter, always be sure to:
+As an Illinois apprentice or youth hunter, always be sure to:

 - Know the current season's dates, bag limits, species restrictions, and weapon-specific regulations.